Pak Sŏ-saeng: Biography

 The birth and death dates of Pak Sŏ-saeng are unknown.
 Pak belonged to the Bian Pak clan, and his grandfather was Pak Yun-bo and his father was Pak Chŏm who served as a senior colonel.
-Pak Sŏ-saeng's art name was Yuljŏng, and his courtesy name was Yŏsang.
+Pak Sŏ-saeng's art name was Yulchŏng, and his courtesy name was Yŏsang.

 He learned Neo-Confucianism from Kil Chae, one of the great Neo-Confucian scholars of Korea.
 In 1401, he passed gwageo, the state examination, with a low grade.
-In 1407, he passed high grade examination and served for the government as the Jeongeon, and became Byeongjo Jwarang, the next year.
-In 1419, he was appointed Jipui, and he was promoted as Daesaseong in 1426.
+In 1407, he passed high grade examination and served for the government as the chŏngŏn, and became pyŏngjo chwarang, the next year.
+In 1419, he was appointed chibŭi, and he was promoted as taesasŏng in 1426.

 King Sejong the Great sent a diplomatic mission to Japan (Joseon Tongsinsa) in 1428.
 This embassy to court of Ashikaga Yoshinori was led by Pak Sŏ-saeng.
 Its purpose was to respond to a message sent to the Joseon court by the Japanese shogun.
-In 1430, he was appointed Jiphyeonjeon bujehak.
-Soon after that, he became Gongjo chamui and Byeongjo chamui, minister of Yukjo, the Six Ministries.
+In 1430, he was appointed Chiphyŏnjŏn pujehak.
+Soon after that, he became kongjo ch'amŭi and pyŏngjo ch'amŭi, minister of Yukjo, the Six Ministries.
 In 1432, he was appointed the administrator of Andong.

 After his death, Pak Sŏ-saeng was enshrined in the Gucheon Seowon in Uiseong, North Gyeongsang.
-Pak's writings are preserved in the Yaeun-eonhaengnok.
+Pak's writings are preserved in the Yaŭn ŏnhaengnok.